 Conclusion

 So, next time you're faced with a plate of fiery delights, remember these tips.
-Start slow, pair your spice with other foods, avoid carbonated beverages, and be mindful of your body's signals.
+In practice, start slow, pair your spice with other foods, avoid carbonated beverages, and be mindful of your body's signals.
 And if the hics do strike, don't despair!
 Try one of the many remedies available and remember that this temporary discomfort is just a small price to pay for the flavorful adventure that spicy food offers.
 Share your experiences and remedies in the comments below – let's conquer those spicy hics together!